JoakimCh/BetterDataView.js/readMe.md

 ```

-## *To use it with Node.js
-To be written...

-## To use it in supported browsers
-`import {BetterDataView} from './BetterDataView/BetterDataView.js'`

 ## How to use
-To be written...
+Check the readme in the example directory!

 ## Object to/from ArrayBuffer
 ### Motivation
-Previously one would use technologies like JSON or MessagePack to send Javascript
+Previously one would use technologies like JSON or MessagePack to send JavaScript
 objects "over the wire" (for example using WebSockets).
 But this has a rather large
 overhead (in byte size) compared to the method used by BetterDataView.